daftsoftware/StarterProject/README.md

 This project also defaultly kills the vast majority of the stock engine content.
 It is very important to identify what you use from the engine content because *this content will be missing in your builds by default and cause errors*.
 In this project the world grid and a few other essential default materials have been moved out of Engine content into Project content, but you will need to do this to any additional content from the engine you use and there is very important process around this, you can't just copy the content - More on this later.

+**Disclaimer** - This project is also primarily targeting **Win64** platform, other platforms (eg MacOS or Android) have not been tested and probably crash due to missing plugin dependencies or required content, if you enable new platforms you will likely need to debug missing dependencies or unsupported settings.

 ## Plugin Dependencies

 A few plugins from the engine, while you can turn off, it's not a good idea to do so because you basically chop the arms and legs off the engine, or otherwise cause instability.
 The following plugins are: